intel-lab-lkp/linux/Documentation/process/submitting-patches.rst

 process nor the requirement to Cc: stable@vger.kernel.org on all stable patch candidates.
 For more information, please read Documentation/process/stable-kernel-rules.rst.

+A Test: tag confirms that the patch was actually tested by the submitter and helps reviewers determine whether the testing procedure made sense for a given changeset.
+The latter in particular, may bring attention to errors in the testing procedure and prompt a more in-depth examination of a patch.

+Commonly, ``Test: Smoke test on [device name]`` may be used to signify that:

+	 (a) The kernel compiled successfully with the default defconfig.

+	 (b) The device has successfully booted the image from point (a), with no apparent loss in functionality compared to the state before this patch was applied.

+	 (c) The submitter believes in good faith, that such simple test is enough, given the scope of the patch.

 .. _the_canonical_patch_format: